arugifa/klougle/README.md

 ## Overview

-Currently, here is what you can expect to find in the very first version of Kloügle:
+Currently, here is what you can expect to find in Kloügle:

 - a **news** reader ([Miniflux](https://miniflux.app/)),
   like [Google News](https://news.google.com/) or [Feedly](https://feedly.com/),
 - a personal **task management** board ([Kanboard](https://kanboard.org/)), like [Trello](https://trello.com/).

 That's all?
-Yep, for now! 😀 The main focus of this first version has been to build Kloügle's foundations.
+Yep, for now! 😀 The main focus has been to build Kloügle's foundations so far.
 But the following services will be available during the next few months:

 - a **note-taking** application, like [Google Keep](https://keep.google.com/) or [Evernote](https://evernote.com/),